swiss6th/homebridge-almond/readme.md

 Certain Almond devices support the `"setupAs"` flag:

 - Binary switches may be either `"switch"` (default) or `"outlet"`.
 Switches may be customized later through the Home app as switches, lights, or fans.
 - Almond Click buttons may be either `"button"` (default) or `"doorbell"`.
 Buttons may be programmed with up to 3 different actions (for press, double-press, and long-press) but provide no notifications.
-Doorbells are not programmable but provide notifications (including images if placed in the same room as a HomeKit camera).
+Doorbells are not programmable but do provide notifications (including snapshots if placed in the same room as a HomeKit camera).

 If not specified, the default type is used.